Collective responsibility to keep our community safe

 Parties are not permitted in HallsHosting or attending a party in Halls is not permitted in line with of our normal regulations.
 While England is subject to COVID-19 related restrictions, it is even more important that you do not hold gatherings in halls at this time.
 If you break the rules you can be fined by the police.

 Our University Security team has a really important role in keeping our community safe, and during the current pandemic that includes making sure that everyone is abiding by COVID-19 regulations.
 This will sometimes involve having to identify if people on campus are part of our University community or not.

 It is a requirement for students to show identification to a University staff member if asked.
 This can be any form of identification but carrying your campus card with you at all times means that you can quickly and easily show not just who you are but that you are a University of Reading student.
-To help keep your card accessible, after Week 6 there will be free lanyards available through the Support Centres and the RUSU main reception, and we encourage you to collect and wear one.

 You can also collect a free ‘sunflower’ lanyard from the Support Centres, which you can choose to wear if you have a hidden disability, and in particular if it means you are exempt from wearing a face covering.